opensearch-project/project-website/_posts/2024-11-26-opensearch-performance-2.17.md

     - vamshin
     - macrakis
     - ihoang
+    - kolchfa
 date: 2024-11-26
 categories:
         - technical-posts
         - community
-meta_keywords: OpenSearch performance progress 2.17, OpenSearch roadmap
+meta_keywords: OpenSearch performance, benchmarking, query optimization, vector search, text queries, aggregations, OpenSearch roadmap
-meta_description: Learn more about the strategic enhancements and performance features that OpenSearch has delivered up to version 2.17.
+meta_description: Explore the significant performance gains up through OpenSearch 2.17.
+Explore optimizations in text search, aggregations, range queries, and vector operations, and get a preview of the OpenSearch 2025 roadmap.
 has_science_table: true
 excerpt: Learn more about the strategic enhancements and performance features that OpenSearch has delivered up to version 2.17.
 featured_blog_post: false
 featured_image: false
+additional_author_info: We sincerely appreciate the contributions to this blog from Anandhi Bumstead, Carl Meadows, Jon Handler, Dagney Braun, Michael Froh, Kunal Khatua, Andrew Ross, Harsha Vamsi, Bowen Lan, Rishabh Kumar Maurya, Sandesh Kumar, Marc Handalian, Rishabh Singh, Govind Kamat, Martin Gaievski, and Minal Shah.
 ---

-OpenSearch has always been committed to expanding functionality, scalability, and performance.
-In previous performance blog posts, we discussed the major improvements made between OpenSearch 1.0 and [2.11](https://opensearch.org/blog/opensearch-performance-improvements/) and [2.14](https://opensearch.org/blog/opensearch-performance-2.14/).
-In this blog post, we'll bring you up to date on our continuing performance improvements made through OpenSearch 2.17.
+Our commitment to enhancing OpenSearch's performance remains unwavering, and this blog post showcases the significant progress we've made.
+Recently, we've focused our investments on four key areas: text querying, vector storage and querying, ingestion and indexing, and storage efficiency.
+Additionally, we've published our search and performance roadmap, reaffirming that performance continues to be our top priority.
+In this blog post, we'll bring you up to date on our continuing performance improvements through [OpenSearch 2.17](https://github.com/opensearch-project/opensearch-build/blob/main/release-notes/opensearch-release-notes-2.17.0.md).

-The wide range of applications that OpenSearch supports means that no one number can summarize the improvements you'll see in your applications.
-That's why we're reporting on a variety of performance metrics, some mostly relevant to analytics in general and log analytics in particular, others mostly relevant to lexical search, and still others relevant to semantic search using vector embeddings and k-NN.
-Under the rubric of performance, we're also including improvements in resource utilization, notably RAM and disk.

-Overall, OpenSearch 2.17 delivers a 6x performance improvement over OpenSearch 1.3, with gains across essential operations such as text queries, terms aggregations, range queries, date histograms, and sorting.
-And that's not even counting improvements to semantic vector search, which is now highly configurable in order to let you choose the ideal balance of response time, accuracy, and cost for your applications.
-All these improvements reflect the contributions and collaboration of a dedicated community, whose insights and efforts drive OpenSearch forward.
+OpenSearch 2.17 offers a remarkable **6x performance boost** compared to OpenSearch 1.3, enhancing key operations like text queries, term aggregations, range queries, date histograms, and sorting.
+Additionally, the improvements in semantic vector search now allow for highly configurable settings, enabling you to balance response time, accuracy, and cost according to your needs.
+These advancements are a testament to the dedicated community whose contributions and collaboration propel OpenSearch forward.

-This post highlights the performance improvements in OpenSearch 2.17.
 The first section focuses on key query operations, including text queries, terms aggregations, range queries, date histograms, and sorting.
 These improvements were evaluated using the [OpenSearch Big5 workload](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/big5), which represents common use cases in both search and analytics applications.
 The benchmarks provide a repeatable framework for measuring real-world performance enhancements.
 The next section reports on vector search improvements.
 Finally, we present our roadmap for 2025, where you'll see that we're making qualitative improvements in many areas, in addition to important incremental changes.
 We are improving query speed by processing data in real time.
 We are building a query planner that uses resources more efficiently.
 We are speeding up intra-cluster communications.
 And we're adding efficient join operations to query domain-specific language (DSL), Piped Processing Language (PPL), and SQL.
 To follow our work in more detail, and to contribute comments or code, please participate on the [OpenSearch forum](https://forum.opensearch.org/) as well as directly in our GitHub repos.

 <style>
 .green-clr {